MaastrichtUniversity/docker-health/README.md

 **Note: Configuration Details**

+- This setup uses the Minikube Docker daemon to avoid pushing images to a registry
+- Environment variables are configured via ConfigMap generators
-The local overlay applies the following customizations:
+- The `local` overlay applies the following customizations:

-1. Sets empty registry host (using images built directly in Minikube)
+    - Sets empty registry host (using images built directly in Minikube)
-2. Sets `imagePullPolicy: Never` to use locally built images
+    - Sets `imagePullPolicy: Never` to ensure Kubernetes uses locally built images

 ## Development Workflow